 We utilize software that is licensed under so-called "open source," "free" or other similar licenses.
 Open source software is made available to the general public on an "as-is" basis under the terms of a non-negotiable license.
 We currently combine our proprietary software with open source software but not in a manner that we believe requires the release of the source code of our proprietary software to the public.
 However, our use of open source software may entail greater risks than use of third-party commercial software.
 Open source licensors generally do not provide warranties or other contractual protections regarding infringement claims or the quality of the code.
-In addition, if we combine our proprietary software with open source software in a certain manner, we could, under certain open source licenses, be required to release the source code of our proprietary software to the public.
+In addition, if we combine our proprietary software to the public.
 This would allow our competitors to create similar offerings with lower development effort and time.